 - Four years of English including grammar, literature, and composition - Three years of mathematics including algebra, geometry and calculus - Three years of science which may include biology, chemistry, physics, and/or physical science - Three years of history/social studies that include world history, geography, psychology, sociology, philosophy, and/or economics - Two years of foreign language, minimum, four years recommended, in French, German, Spanish, or other - Electives that are college preparatory Application Timetable Early application and decision tend to indicate an increased likelihood for the success of an individual student at the University.
 North Park employs a rolling admission policy.
-Decisions are normally made in ten to fourteen days of a completed file, meaning all required or specifically requested materials have been received by the Admission Office.
-August January First-year students April 1 December 15 International students June 1 October 1 Transfer students July 1 December 15 Readmission August 1 December 1 Second bachelor's degree students July 1 December 15 Non-degree-seeking students July 1 December 15 Recommended application deadlines Applications received and completed after these dates are considered and acted upon as space is available in the incoming class.
+Decisions are normally made in ten to fourteen days of a completed file, meaning all required or specifically requested materials have been received by the Admission Office Recommended application deadlines August January First-year students April 1 December 15 International students June 1 October 1 Transfer students July 1 December 15 Readmission August 1 December 1 Second bachelor's degree students July 1 December 15 Non-degree-seeking students July 1 December 15 Applications received and completed after these dates are considered and acted upon as space is available in the incoming class.
 Please note that financial aid opportunities are generally most favorable for early applicants.
 (Students seeking readmission to North Park should contact the Center for Student Engagement.)
 Acceptance of Admission Once accepted, a student must decide to accept an admission offer by making a tuition deposit.
 This signifies your intent to enroll at North Park University.
 The tuition deposit deadline for the fall semester is May 1.
 Cancellations after May 1 are not refundable.
 Failure to make a tuition deposit by the specified deadline may result in the cancellation of a student's acceptance, and admission and elements of the financial aid package may be offered to another student.
 Tuition deposits are good only for the original semester for which they are submitted, and they may not be deferred and applied to subsequent terms.
 A housing deposit is required to secure student housing.
 It is refundable upon conclusion of studies at North Park, less any damage assessments incurred.
 First-Year Students Admission Criteria In evaluating first-time-to-college students for admission, the University considers a set of indicators that predict the likelihood of success at the college level.
-These include the following: • Unweighted High school GPA - Test scores: SAT (code: 1556) or ACT (code: 1098) - High school attendance record - Activities and involvements that reflect initiative, leadership, and personal character and values - Demonstrated interest in North Park University - Alignment with the mission of the University Materials Required for Consideration The following materials must be submitted to North Park University's Office of Undergraduate Admission prior to an admission decision.
-Credentials submitted in support of an application become the property of North Park University and are not returned. - Completed application form, including an essay or personal statement (if requested). - Official high school transcript (final transcript, sometimes called proof of graduation, due upon graduation from high school); homeschooled students are also required to submit a transcript documenting their studies. - Official college transcripts for any college-level courses completed while enrolled as a high school student. - Official notification of standardized test scores from American College Testing program (ACT) and/or Scholastic Aptitude Test (SAT); may be included on high school transcript. - One academic reference, completed by a high school principal, guidance counselor, or teacher.
+These include the following: Unweighted High school GPA - · High school attendance record - Activities and involvements that reflect initiative, leadership, and personal character and values - · Demonstrated interest in North Park University - Alignment with the mission of the University Materials Required for Consideration The following materials must be submitted to North Park University's Office of Undergraduate Admission prior to an admission decision.
+Credentials submitted in support of an application become the property of North Park University and are not returned. - Completed application form, including an essay or personal statement (if requested). - Official high school transcript (final transcript, sometimes called proof of graduation, due upon graduation from high school); homeschooled students are also required to submit a transcript documenting their studies. - Official college transcripts for any college-level courses completed while enrolled as a high school student. - One academic reference, completed by a high school principal, guidance counselor, or teacher.
 Another completed by a pastor/ youth pastor, coach, mentor, or employer (should not be a family member) is welcome and may strengthen an application. - Personal interview, as requested. - Other materials, as requested. - Application fee.